-Roxy is currently leading research on Indian Ocean warming – its extent, and impact on the monsoon and marine productivity.
-He is a member of the CLIVAR Indian Ocean Panel.
+Roxy is currently leading research on climate change and its impact on the rapid warming in Indian Ocean, the monsoon and the marine ecosystem.
+He is a Co-Chair of the CLIVAR Indian Ocean Region Panel, and a Lead Author of the IPCC Special Report on Oceans and Cryosphere in a Changing Climate.
 He was named the Kavli Fellow by the U.S. National Academy of Sciences in 2015.
+The Indian Meteorological Society felicitated him with the Young Scientist Award in 2016, for his research on the changes in the Monsoon.

 Centre for Climate Change Research | Indian Institute of Tropical Meteorology